 Following a failure to convict in a criminal court, it should not be possible for the same incident to then be pursued in a civil court.
 No one should have their reputation impugned by being found responsible for a serious crime in a civil court, where the standard of proof is much lower.

-Steps should be taken to protect the identity of the accused where possible, especially where the accuser has been granted anonymity, until charges are made, at the earliest.
+Steps should be taken to protect the identity of the accused where possible, especially where the accuser has been granted anonymity, until charges are brought, at the earliest.

 All legislation should be free of imprecise, ambiguous or easily misinterpreted wording.
-The intention must be clearly stated.
-Unclear laws undermine our freedom.
+The crime must be clearly defined.
+Vague laws undermine our freedom.

-The United Nations Convention on the Rights of the Child (UNCRC) is commonly used as a pretext for wider ideological campaigning.
-Signing up to this convention will hand power to the UN undemocratically, as they interpret the text as they wish in the future.
+The United Nations Convention on the Rights of the Child (UNCRC) is commonly used as a pretext for wider ideological campaigning, often undermining the authority of parents.
+Signing up to this convention will hand power to the UN undemocratically, as they interpret the text as they wish in the future and impose demands on the Scottish Government.
 We oppose the incorporation of the UNCRC into Scots Law.